Xiaolu1263/Xiaolu1263.github.io/_pages/projects.md

   * We developed a massive MIMO based localization and tracking system on the base of [Time Reversal techniques](http://video.cmsworldwide.com/SP17/SP17_RayLiu_Keynote_1080p.mp4), which can **benifit from the unavoidable multipath distortions** in our daily life and thus improves the scalability greatly.

 ## Time Reversal (TR) for Tracking and Localization
 <b> 6.
-Time Reversal Based Localization and Tracking </b> [see more](https://xiaolu1263.github.io/publications/6TRLocalization)
+Time Reversal Based Localization </b> [see more](https://xiaolu1263.github.io/publications/6TRLocalization)
-  * By using the Time Reversal theory, the so called detrimental multipath signal has been turned from enemy to friend for target localization and tracking.
-We then developed a decimeter-level accuracy localization and tracking algorithm which can work robustly regardless of the environments.
+  * We developed an Time Reversal based localization methods which can guide the transmitting signal to focus on the target and thus improves the SNR up to 5dB and the localization accuracy.

 <b> 7.
 RF-based Indoor Tracking System </b> [see more](https://xiaolu1263.github.io/publications/7RF-Indoor-Tracking)
-  * Leveraging the naturally existing multipath signals in rich-scattering indoor scenarios, we developed an active and a passive Indoor Tracking Systems with decimeter-accuracy
-  * The research facilitated three ongoing products including Cart-tracking in supermarkets, Fall-detector and Gait-recognition, which has been partly invited for demo to Apple, HP, Qualcomm, Verizon, Marvell
+  * We establish a link between the autocorrelation function (ACF) of the physical layer [**CSI**](https://xiaolu1263.github.io/publications/1Wireless-Monitor) and the speed of a moving object.
+We then developed an active and a passive Indoor Tracking Systems with decimeter-accuracy.
+The research facilitated three ongoing products including Cart-tracking in supermarkets, Fall-detector and Gait-recognition, which has been partly invited for demo to Apple, HP, Qualcomm, Verizon, Marvell.